Astros vs. Diamondbacks Player Props Betting Odds

 MLB Props Today: Houston Astros

-- The Astros will send Justin Verlander (12-8) to the mound for his 27th start this season.
+- The Astros will hand the ball to Cristian Javier (9-5) for his 31st start of the season.

+- He has earned a quality start 10 times in 30 starts this season.

+- Javier has made 22 starts of five or more innings in 30 chances this season, and averages 5.2 frames when he pitches.

 |Opponent